 It’s true — your customers aren’t buying your internal procedures.
 What ARE they buying?
 Yes, they’re purchasing a product…but is it just the product or service they’re buying?
 Of course not.

 Besides paying for goods or services, your customers are paying for the quality of your product, your ability to produce a consistently good product, and/or your ability to act on problems quickly and efficiently.
 They like the fact that you don’t make excuses — you just fix problems.
-And how do you do that without implementing effective policies and procedures, like “how to conduct an internal audit” or “how to take corrective action“?
-You might, if you’re lucky, but luck doesn’t guarantee your customers consistently high-quality results.
+How do you do that without capturing lessons learned into best practices.
+Implementing effective policies and procedures, like “how to conduct an internal audit” or “how to take corrective action” are the returns you have made on your procedure writing investment.
+Having up-to-date procedures helps to guarantee your customers receive consistently high-quality results.

-True, it costs you time and money to develop, implement, and maintain procedures.
-The fact that you have to research, write, review, and approve procedures can appear expensive and time consuming.
+True, you have to make investments in time and money to develop, implement, and maintain procedures, but you are investing in consistency, communicating best practices, and distributing lessons learned you have discovered over time.
+The fact that you have to research, write, review, and approve procedures can appear expensive and time consuming if you only look at the costs.

 But what does it cost you NOT to have procedures?
-Like we said earlier, effective internal procedures are what help you gain and keep customers.
+Effective internal procedures are what help you gain and keep customers.
 Without the high quality and consistency that procedures help ensure, you risk losing your hard-earned reputation — and your hard-won customers.
 It’s much easier to keep a satisfied customer than it is to obtain a new one and it’s infinitely easier to keep them than it is to win them back once you’ve disappointed them.
+Look at procedure as an investment in maintaining your business.

 “Besides”, many companies insist, “our people know what they have to do.
 They don’t need procedures once they have the proper experience ‘under their belts’.”
 But how did your employees get that knowledge in the first place?
 Were they given in-depth training?
 Was the training consistent?
 Are they able to build on that knowledge?

 Besides, business circumstances change.
+Technology changes.
 Customers’ needs change over time.
 Regulations are added all the time — some don’t affect you but others have a great impact on your business.
-Are you accounting for these types of change in your procedures?
+Are you accounting for these types of change when documenting processes procedures?

 To sum up, you really should develop, implement, and maintain business procedures because it’s just plain good business and not just because somebody’s making you.